Eating Like the Ancestors | An Experiment in Irish Iron-Age Cuisine

 This stew is marinated overnight and then cooked in mead or ale, juniper berries and honey.
 These flavours are strong and sweet.
 It occurred to me that they would have been ideal favourings to combat the salting with which meat was probably stored and preserved in.

 Juniper is a native tree in Ireland, which produces bluish-black berries which are dried and used to flavour beef, lamb and pork dishes.
-Its aromatic wood is very soft and used in burning for its scent.
+Its aromatic wood is very soft and burned for its scent.
 The ancient Irish burned it at Samhain for purification purposes, and also as a means to aid in contacting and communicating with the ancestors.
 Nowadays, it can be used instead of mothballs to keep away pesky moths and insects.

 How to make Wild Boar Stew